 The Weber Original is essentially the baseline for every charcoal grill Weber makes.
 All of the upgrades are variations on the same basic design.
 If you want good, affordable grills that are available almost anywhere (unlike some high quality, higher priced brands) Weber is a good go to.

-The Weber Original Kettle is the standard for charcoal grills.
-It hits that perfect sweet spot between being cheap and good that makes it a great grill for everyone from beginner charcoal grillers to masters of the char.
-Every other grill on this list is great as well, but many are either more niche (like the portable models) or have extra features and a higher price point that may not be for everyone.
+If you’re looking for backyard grilling that’s cheap and good, then this weber grill hits the perfect sweet spot.
+Weber is a great grill for everyone from beginner charcoal grillers to masters of the char.
+Actually, every other grill on this list is great as well, but many are either more niche (like the portable models) or have extra features and a higher price point that may not be for everyone.
 Sometimes simple is the way to go, and the Weber Original nails those fundamentals of grilling.

 Our best overall grill also comes in well the best under $200, making it the clear winner here.
 Most charcoal grills are $150 or less, with very few outliers.
 For the price range, this is hands down the best grill on the market.
 Some match it, but none come to mind that exceed it.
 The ash catcher’s easy cleaning alone is enough to recommend it over similarly large and sturdy grills that don’t have such a feature.